 Different types of violence

-- Resistive violence is when a victim of power and control violence – usually a woman – retaliates, often in self-defence.
+- resistive violence is when a victim of power and control violence – usually a woman – retaliates, often in self-defence

 Psychological threats are often part of domestic violence.
-A woman who had taken out a non-molestation order against her partner after he had seriously assaulted her many times discovered he had been inside her house and had done the dishes.
+A woman who had taken out a protection order against her partner after he had seriously assaulted her many times discovered he had been inside her house and had done the dishes.
 Police were puzzled that she wanted him arrested for doing the dishes – but to her it was a chilling message that he knew where she was and could get her whenever he wanted.1

 Features of domestic violence

-Domestic violence is different from other violent behaviour because it occurs in intimate relationships and within whānau/families.
-It may involve behaviour that in isolation seems harmless, but which in combination with other acts is destructive.
+Domestic violence is different from other violent behaviour because it is seldom a one-off act but a pattern of repeated behaviour towards intimate partners or former partners that has wide-ranging negative effects.
 Because it occurs in private, other people, even family and close friends, may not be aware that it is happening, or may choose to ignore it.
 This makes it particularly difficult to assess and overcome.

 The impact of domestic violence on children is expressed in a letter written by a boy to the judge when his mother’s violent partner appeared in court: ‘I have tried to take my life because I haven’t been able to deal with the things he has done to me and my family.
 Sometimes I feel like I have failed my family because I haven’t been able to protect them from this man.’2

 A troubling aspect of domestic violence in New Zealand is its prevalence among Māori and rates of death due to intimate partner violence among Māori.
-In the period 2009 – 2012 Māori were 2.8 times more likely to die as a result of intimate partner violence and offenders were 2.5 times more likely to be Māori than non-Māori or non-Pacific peoples.
-When deaths occurred, men were over 90% of the abusers and women were over 90% of those who died.
+In 2017 Māori were more than twice as likely be a victim of intimate partner violence than other ethnic groups in New Zealand and also twice as likely to experience one or more coercive and controlling behaviours.
+Māori women were 29% of those using refuge services although they were just over 15% of the population.